vicky4sure/Sales-Performance-Analysis-/README.md

 ---
 ### Data cleaning and preparation
 In the initial phase of the data cleaning and preparation,we perform the following action;
+1. Microsoft Excel:
-1. data loading and inspection
+- data loading and inspection of the entire dataset
-2. handling missing variables
-3. data cleaning and fomatting
+- Highlight the entire table to remove duplicates
+- Cleaned data is ready to perform key metrics, prepare pivot tables and charts like pie chart, bars, column charts that will aids decision making.

    ### Exploratory data analysis
    EDA involved the exploring of the data to answer some questions about the data such as;